-Interceptors are HTTPS endpoints with the extra functionality of returning a response.
-The host of the interceptor (eg: Fintech) then consumes the response and incorporates it in the request flow.
-Each interceptor point provides a request payload contract to the interceptor and the acceptable responses.
-The contract specifies the behavior of the flow based on the response sent by the interceptor.
+Interceptors are HTTPS endpoints that return a response payload.
+The host of the interceptor (ex: fintech product) then consumes the response and incorporates it in the request flow.
+Each interceptor point provides a request payload contract that specifies the behavior of the flow based on the response sent by the interceptor.

-In Fusion, a fintech can intercept a payment request going out to a merchant on a particular card network, and based on its risk system’s logic and policies, direct Fusion to either approve or reject the request.
+Using Fusion interceptors, a fintech product can intercept a payment request going out to a merchant on a particular card network.
+Based on its risk system architecture, compliance, and policies the interceptors can enable Fusion to either approve or reject that request.

-Let us assume a card defaulter is trying to withdraw some cash,you can intercept a cash withdrawal request immediately and block the transaction immediately.
+- Assume a card defaulter is trying to withdraw some cash.
+As a fintech product, you can intercept a cash withdrawal request immediately and block that transaction right away.

-Another classic use case is Just-in-Time (JIT) funding, where you can assess a payment request from a user and decide to fund the account in real-time so that the transaction succeeds.
+- Another classic use case is the Just-in-Time (JIT) funding, where you can assess a payment request from a user and decide to fund the account in real-time so that the transaction succeeds.

-To know more about interceptor use cases, see Fusion Interceptor Blog.
+To know more about interceptor use cases, see the Fusion Interceptor Blog.

-Fusion Interceptors enable a fintech’s applications to take part in decisions during business process flows that are not initiated by them.
-Fusion waits for the interceptor to respond, and based on the response, it triggers the next event.
-Fusion APIs allow a fintech to register Interceptors for various payment intercepting points (PIP).
+Fusion Interceptors enable a fintech product to proactively take business decisions that aren’t part of the actual workflow.
+Fusion waits for the interceptor to respond, and based on the response payload, it triggers the next event.
+Fusion APIs allow a fintech product to register interceptors for various payment intercepting points (PIP).

 In this release, Fusion allows you to configure Interceptors on Resource Products.